turingschool/curriculum/tutorials/routes/router.markdown

 #### REST in Rails

 Rails 2 was the first framework to bring REST into the mainstream.
-Now with Rails 3 REST is the de facto standard, using the old RPC approach is passe.
+Now with Rails 3 REST is the de facto standard, using the old RPC approach is passé.

 The Rails implementation of the REST pattern defines five essential actions: